 One easy way to track your cost basis is to use a simple spreadsheet.
 It lets you know exactly where you stand before any transaction and throughout the year.
 When it’s time to finally do your taxes, it makes calculating cost basis that much easier.

 You can download our free cost basis spreadsheet template below.
-It’s available in Google Docs:
+It’s available in CSV format:

 Every time you buy a stock or fund you start a paper trail that will directly impact your future taxes.
 But when it comes time to sell those shares, calculating cost basis and good records will decide your tax burden.
 The hard part is deciding which lot ID to sell.

-Of course, the work around to all this is to keep good records going forward.
-The better discount brokers, like TD Ameritrade (I know because I use it), let you download your transaction statements complete with all your cost basis information.
+Of course, the workaround is to keep good records going forward.
+The better discount brokers let you download your transaction statements complete with all your cost basis information.
 Keeping your own separate records is a good idea too.

-If your records are accurate and up to date, you only have to choose those shares with the basis and holding period that give you the best tax results now and in the future.
+Remember, the goal of investing is to get the best after-tax return over time.
+If your records are accurate and up to date, you only have to choose those shares with the basis and holding period that give you the best results now and in the future.